sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide4.md

    Kubernetes will restart the pod.
 6. **Readiness Probe** checks if your application is ready to serve traffic.
    If it fails, Kubernetes will stop sending traffic to the pod until it passes again.
-7. You can configure these probes using HTTP requests, TCP sockets, or command execution.
+7. You can configure these probes using HTTP requests, TCP sockets or command execution.
 8. Here's an example of how to define liveness and readiness probes in a Kubernetes deployment YAML: